 Investments are recorded at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
 Accordingly, the change in fair value of investments is recognized as an increase or decrease to investment assets and investment income.
-This statement changed the definition of fair value and is effective for periods beginning after June 15, 2015.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction.